Murata Manufacturing

 Murata Manufacturing Co., Ltd. (株式会社村田製作所, Kabushiki-gaisha Murata Seisakusho) is a Japanese manufacturer of electronic components, based in Nagaokakyo, Kyoto.
 It produces ceramic passive electronic components, primarily capacitors, and has a majority marketshare worldwide in ceramic filters, high-frequency parts, and sensors.
-As of March 31, 2013 Murata Manufacturing has 24 subsidiaries in Japan and 52 overseas in the United States, Canada, Mexico, Brazil, Germany, France, Italy, the United Kingdom, Switzerland, the Netherlands, Spain, Hungary, Finland, China, Taiwan, South Korea, Singapore, Malaysia, the Philippines, Thailand, Hong Kong, Vietnam and India.
+As of March 31, 2025 Murata Manufacturing has 84 subsidiaries globally (29 in Japan and 55 overseas in the United States, Canada, Mexico, Brazil, Germany, France, Italy, the United Kingdom, Switzerland, the Netherlands, Spain, Hungary, Finland, China, Taiwan, South Korea, Singapore, Malaysia, the Philippines, Thailand, Hong Kong, Vietnam and India.

 History

 Akira Murata founded Murata Manufacturing as a personal venture in October, 1944.
 In December 1950, the company was reorganized into Murata Manufacturing Co., Ltd., with paid-in capital of ¥1 million.

 On April 13, 2012, Murata announced a deal to acquire RF Monolithics for $1.78 per share.
 On August 23, 2014, Murata announced the acquisition of Peregrine Semiconductor Corporation.
 On July 28, 2016, a memorandum of understanding was signed between Murata and Sony announcing the intent to sell a portion of the latter's battery business (Sony Energy Devices Corporation).

 In October 2017, Murata announced sponsorship of an exhibit in the Epcot theme park at Florida's Walt Disney World.
 Entitled The SpectacuLAB, the science oriented presentation emphasizes STEM themes in support of children's education.
 Murata also bought Sony's battery business.

 On December 15, 2020, Murata announced the opening of a new research and development center dedicated to automotive applications in Minatomirai, Yokohama, Kanagawa Prefecture.
 On March 28, 2022, Murata announced the acquisition of Resonant Inc for $4.50 a share.